Facebook takes down accounts and pages of Trump ally Roger Stone

 Nathaniel Gleicher, Facebook's head of cybersecurity policy, said the removals were meant to show that artificially inflating engagement for political impact would be stopped, no matter how well connected the practitioners.

-“It doesn’t matter what they’re saying, and it doesn’t matter who they are,” Gleicher told Reuters before the announcement.
+“It doesn’t matter what they’re saying, and it doesn’t matter who they are,” Gleicher told Reuters before the announcement on the company's blog.
 “We expect we’re going to see more political actors cross this line and use coordinated inauthentic behavior to try to influence public debate.”

 Facebook officials said they took down Stone’s personal Facebook and Instagram pages and his Stone Cold Truth Facebook page, which had 141,000 followers.
 A total of 54 Facebook accounts and 50 pages were removed for misbehavior, including the creation of fake accounts.
 The accounts spent more than $300,000 on advertisements over the past few years, Facebook said.